fqj102/shedlock-spring-example/README.md

-# shedlock-with-spring-example
+# shedlock-spring-demo
-Shedlock implementation with Spring example
+Shedlock implementation example using Spring and H2 db.